devictoribero/elrincondevictor/content/how-to-execute-tests-before-git-commits-using-husky.md

 ---
 author_name: Victor Ribero
 author_img_src: /public/img/victor-ribero-avatar.jpg
-title: How to execute tests before git commits using Husky
+title: How to use Husky to execute pre-commit and pre-push hooks
 slug: how-to-execute-tests-before-git-commits-using-husky
 description: 🤓 Learn how to execute your tests magically before any git commit.
 img_src: /public/img/how-to-execute-tests-before-git-commits-using-husky.png